cloudflare/workers-sdk/.changeset/cool-baboons-lick.md

 "wrangler": patch
 ---

-update wrangler pages dev do description
+update `wrangler pages dev` D1 and DO descriptions